yobta/stores/src/util/diffMapYobta/index.md

 ])
 ```

-The output of `diffcreateMapStore(inputMap, referenceMap)` would be an empty `Map` object.
+The output of `diffMapYobta(inputMap, referenceMap)` would be an empty `Map` object.

-The `diffcreateMapStore` utility can handle maps with different types of keys and values correctly.
+The `diffMapYobta` utility can handle maps with different types of keys and values correctly.
 For example, given the following `inputMap` and `referenceMap`:

 ```ts
 let inputMap = new Map<any, any>([